 There were 21 glasshouses heated by three boilers and underground hot-water pipes measuring 1,538 metres in length to grow exotic plants and fruit.
 Sadly, the garden went into decline under the ownership of The Duke and Duchess of Manchester but was restored by the Benedictine Community and even and won the prestigious Europa Nostra Award in 2002.

-At the western side of the garden, you’ll find a herb garden, fruit trees, and a rockery.
+On the western side of the garden, you’ll find a herb garden, fruit trees, and a rockery.
 The eastern half is dedicated to the formal flower garden which only contains authentic Victorian flowers and plants.

 To get to the gardens you can use a shuttle bus that runs every 15 minutes or you can walk through the beautiful woodlands.

-It took four years to complete Kylemore Abbey and at the end, there were 33 bedrooms, 4 bathrooms, a library, ballroom, study, sitting room, gunroom, domestic staff room and many more.
+It took four years to complete Kylemore Abbey and in the end, there were 33 bedrooms, 4 bathrooms, a library, ballroom, study, sitting room, gunroom, domestic staff room and many more.
 The rooms were decorated in the Victorian style.
 The type of furniture at that time, as you can see in the photo below, can be distinguished by intricate carvings and natural images such as flowers, leaves, and curved lines.

 Keep in mind that only a small number of rooms have been restored to the splendour which the Henry and his family lived; the remainder of the Abbey is in use by the Benedictine nuns and is closed to visitors.
-Some of the rooms you’ll able to see, decorated in the style of the day are Mitchell Henry’s Study, the Drawing Rooms and the Dining Room.
+Some of the rooms you’ll be able to see, decorated in the style of the day are Mitchell Henry’s Study, the Drawing Rooms and the Dining Room.

 One of the most notable features of the abbey is the magnificent neo-gothic church that’s adorned with angels.
 It takes just a few minutes to walk along the shores of Lough Pollacapull to reach it.
 The building of this church started in 1877 when Mitchell Henry decided to dedicate it as a memorial to his dead wife Margaret who was 45 at the time when she died from dysentery.
 She was beautiful and a mother of nine children.